DrugLib.com — Drug Information Portal

 - Those having a history of or active clinical gout

-- People who have chronic pulmonary disease
+- Individuals who have chronic pulmonary disease

 - Individuals who have a medical condition that would likely require systemic steroids